 Once you see the prosecution's case, you'll need to address several basic questions:

-If you chose a blood test and it put you at .08 or more, you have problems.
+If you chose a blood test and it put you at .08% or more, you have problems.
 There isn't much wiggle room for a blood test, although a good attorney can mount some kind of challenge to anything.
-(For example, questioning whether the prosecution can prove that the blood they took from you is the same blood that was tested.)
+(For example, read about the "rising-blood-alcohol defense.")
 It's possible that you could luck into some circumstance that might work in your favor—like happened in San Francisco in 2010 when a scandal involving a lab worker (with a drug habit) cast grave doubt on the crime lab's reports—but don't count on it.
 When the blood test is taken they will usually save a sample for you to have tested by an independent laboratory.
 Occasionally this independent sample will vary significantly from the original, but not very often.

 In days past, the breath testing machines used under the implied consent rules preserved a sample of your breath for independent testing.
 However, the new portable machines usually don't preserve this additional sample.
 This is another reason why you should request the more accurate blood test if you are sure (and in a condition to be sure) that you are not over the limit.